Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 ## 10.6 Child Images
 <a name="Child_Images"></a>

 A child image is an image that shares physical storage with a portion of an existingimage, known as its parent.
 An image may have any number of children, but each imagehas only one parent (that may be itself).
 An ancestor of an image is defined as the imageitself, its parent, its parentâ€™s parent, etc. By definition, a pair of images are said to be related if and only if they have a common ancestor.
-Specifically, two images that are children of a common parent are considered to be related even if their respe...(line truncated)...
+Specifically, two images that are children of a common parent are considered to be related even if their respective pixel areas within the parent do not overlap.
+Changes to an image are immediately reflected in all other images to which it is related.

 A child image remains valid even following a call to `vgDestroyImage` on one of its ancestors (other than itself).
 When the last image of a set of related images is destroyed,the entire storage will be reclaimed.
 Implementations may use a reference count todetermine when image storage may be reclaimed.